From tha Roota to tha Toota

-From tha Roota to tha Toota is the second album from the hip hop duo Field Mob released under Interscope Records.
+From tha Roota to tha Toota is the second album from the hip-hop duo Field Mob released under MCA Records.
 It was released to stores on October 22, 2002.
-The title of the album is a colloquial southern United States reference to making use of an entire pig - from the snout to the tail.
+The title of the album is a colloquial southern United States reference to making use of an entire pig – from the snout to the tail.
 The LP spawned the Jazze Pha produced single "Sick of Being Lonely" which reached No. 18 on the US Billboard Hot 100 and #5 on the US Billboard Hot Rap Tracks charts in 2002.
-This album reached No. 33 on the US Billboard Top 200 and #4 on the US Top R&B/Hip Hop Albums charts.
+This album reached No. 33 on the US Billboard Top 200 and #4 on the US Top R&B/Hip-Hop Albums charts.
 It has since been certified gold, selling over 700,000 copies.